UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 Under the hood, when you write you lambda the compiler simply creates and compiles the equivilant function object for you.
-If you want more control of the process, you can naturally just write the function object yourself.
+If you want more control of the process, you can write the function object manually.

 ### Polymorphic function